 What is black pudding?

+Enough already what exactly is a black pudding?
 A black pudding is a highly seasoned blood sausage originating from the United Kingdom.
 It is made from pork blood, with pork fat or beef suet, and a cereal, usually oatmeal, oat groats or barley groats.
+That’s the very simple answer to the question.

 What does black pudding taste like?

 It is tastes a lot less blood like than blood sausages from other countries such as China.
 The high density of oats and the like give it a very textured taste.
 It can be quite dry and is akin to a very seasoned sausage.
 It has been compared to a saveloy, but they are very different.
-Traditionally it comes with an English breakfast with the adding of brown sauce being quite the delicacy!
+Traditionally it comes with an English breakfast, although finely sliced, rather than in full sausage form.
+My top tip is black pudding with brown sauce.
+What is brown sauce?
+That’s a conversation for another time.

 What is white pudding?